Need help with your booking call 01858 451 351

 In today’s workshop with Kathleen Anderson, we will focus on Shetland Lace.
 Kathleen is from a family of experienced shawl knitters and her specially designed project will teach us about shawl construction – lace edges, picking up, knitting on, finishing, and grafting.

-After breakfast we transfer to Sumburgh Airport for our return flight to Edinburgh.
-Time permitting, on route we can visit Sumburgh Head RSPB Reserve to see if we can catch a glimpse of the puffins.
+After breakfast, we transfer to Sumburgh Airport for our return flight to Edinburgh.

 Tour Notes: You will need to have a reasonable level of fitness to get the most out of this holiday.
 On excursion days you will need to walk a short distance from the hotel to the coach and you should be able to board the coach unaided.
 On arrival at the excursion destination, you should be able to alight the coach unaided and there may be a walk between the coach drop off point and the excursion venue.
 By their nature, walking tours, museum visits etc involve being on your feet for a significant amount of time.
 Whilst our excursions are taken at a leisurely pace, for the enjoyment of everyone in the group you should be able to keep up with your fellow travellers.